Building Your Own Custom Workflows

 Want more guidance?
 Check out our blog post “Prompt engineering for SEOs” for detailed best practices.

-Using agent tools in your prompts
+Using agent tools in your workflows

 Search other grids: Tell the AI to search another grid by name using its search tool